 Additionally, the literature shows per-prisoner health care costs to be an increasing challenge for prisons.
 This research indicates that yoga for prisoners contributes to a reduction in healthcare costs, by reducing addictive behaviors through the self-awareness and emotional intelligence practices which beget increased self-control, and by improving physical well-being through practices which decrease stress and improve strength and flexibility.

 Lastly, it was found that PYP contributes to participants’ community engagement and community service.
-This value is instilled in PYP participants by promoting nonjudgment, and the traditionally yogic values of the inherent equality of all individualsKarma Yoga the practice of service to others in the name of the inherent equality mentioned above. finding social implicationsincreased public safety for communities and higher civic participation , leading to an ease of reentry into society.
+This value is instilled in PYP participants by promoting nonjudgment, and the traditionally yogic values of the inherent equality of all individuals as well as Karma Yoga, the practice of service to others in the name of the inherent equality mentioned above.
+This finding has important social implications, and may result in increased public safety for receiving communities and higher civic participation among former inmates, leading to an ease of reentry into society.

 Overall, the literature cites a lack of inmate access to rehabilitative resources while in prison (Andrews & Bonta, 2010), and yoga for prisoners presents a more obtainable and less intensive practice to aid rehabilitative efforts.
 Yoga is comparatively affordable to implement within prison settings and could be offered to a large number of inmates.